 This can be seen as iterating between the master coordinator and the subproblems in real-time.
-The interested reader is referred to the distributed feedback RTO scheme using augmented Lagrangian was recently proposed by Krishnamoorthy (2020), where it was also shown that, under certain conditions as $t \to \infty$, the different subproblems converge to a stationary point of problem (1).
+A distributed feedback RTO scheme using augmented Lagrangian was recently proposed by Krishnamoorthy (2020), where it was shown that, under certain conditions as $t \to \infty$, the different subproblems converge to a stationary point of problem (1).